Marketing Sales and Service Blog | Bluleadz Inbound Agency

 This model promotes conversations about certain products between customers online.

-Using blogs and internet communities, you can release information on a particular product or service and then manage the word of mouth activity online.
+Using blogs and internet communities, you can release information on a particular product or service and then manage the word-of-mouth activity online.

 The Engineering Approach